 - Avoid buying non-traditional shapes and sizes.
-Since they are less in circulation, they are much expensive than their common counterparts.
+Since they are less in circulation, they are much more expensive than their standard counterparts.

-- Shipping containers are made to withstand harsh marine weather while being resistant to rodents and pests.
-The pesticides used are often dangerous for the humans.
-Moreover, you never know what kind of contamination these used containers have been exposed to during several years of voyage.
+- Do not use any shipping container without giving it a thorough wash.
+Shipping containers are made to withstand harsh marine weather while resistant to rodents and pests.
+The pesticides used are often dangerous for humans.
+Moreover, you never know what kind of contamination these used containers have been exposed to during several years of the voyage.

-Hence, never ever use any container without proper cleaning and sanitizing.
+Hence, never use any shipping container without proper cleaning and sanitizing.
 If possible, procure a certificate from the relevant authorities which clearly states which cleaning measures have been implemented.